jeffThompson/DiehardCDROM/README.md

 # THE MARSAGLIA RANDOM NUMBER CDROM

 In 1995, [George Marsaglia](https://en.wikipedia.org/wiki/George_Marsaglia), a professor in the Department of Statistics at Florida State University created [`Diehard`](https://en.wikipedia.org/wiki/Diehard_tests), a set of statistical tests to determine the quality of a sequence of random values.
-Marsaglia originally released the software on a CD-ROM with the rather long title "The Marsaglia Random Number CDROM, Including the Diehard Battery of Tests of Randomness," pressed in an edition of "several hundred copies" and given away for free.
+Marsaglia originally released the software on a CD-ROM with the rather long title *The Marsaglia Random Number CDROM, Including the Diehard Battery of Tests of Randomness*, pressed in an edition of "several hundred copies" and given away for free.
 The CD-ROM also included 60 files containing a total of 4.8-billion random bits, an "unassailable source for those who absolutely positively have to have a large, reliable set of random numbers of serious simulation studies."

 This re-creation of the CD-ROM comes mainly from the [Wayback Machine archive of Marsaglia's FTP site](https://web.archive.org/web/20160119150146/http://stat.fsu.edu/pub/diehard/cdrom/) at FSU.
 But since that archive is difficult to download in bulk, I've provided it here for historical research, with some additional files.

 Included in this repo:
-* **`CD-ROM`:** the full contents of the original CD-ROM
+* **`CD-ROM:`** the full contents of the original CD-ROM
-* **`CDInCase.png`:** a photo (the only one I could find) of the original CD in its case
+* **`CDInCase.png:`** a photo (the only one I could find) of the original CD in its case
-* **`ConvertRandomNumberFiles.py`:** a Python script for converting the CD's binary random number files into a more easily-used format
+* **`ConvertRandomNumberFiles.py:`** a Python script for converting the CD's binary random number files into a more easily-used format
-* **`Downloader.py`:** the Python script used to download the FTP archive
+* **`Downloader.py:`** the Python script used to download the FTP archive
-* **`Label.gif`:** label design used in the original release
+* **`Label.gif:`** label design used in the original release

 The `Diehard` has since been updated and renamed [`Dieharder`](https://webhome.phy.duke.edu/~rgb/General/dieharder.php) by Robert G. Brown of the Duke University Physics Department.